felixs8696/blog/_posts/2018-12-24-on-vs-off-policy.md

 ### Basic Prerequisite Knowledge

+- **States and Actions**: Signified by $$(s,a)$$.
+Imagine yourself trying to walk through a field to get somewhere.
+There are two things you need to do to avoid being a vegetable.
+One, have some knowledge of what's going on around you.
+That's your state.
+Two, you need to actually do stuff to get there.
+That's your action.
+- **Trajectory**: A trajectory is simply the path you take to try to get to your goal.
+I also call this a series of "state-action pairs", which simply means your trajectory develops as each time you decide you want to take an action, you evaluate your state and then take an action (See, it's so easy a caveman could do it.
+Rest in peace old GEICO commercials).
 - **Policy**: The thing our RL agent uses to choose what actions to take
 - **Q-value ($$Q(s, a)$$)**: a.k.a. an "action value".
 This is a value represents "how good" an action is from a given state.
 - **Q-learning and SARSA**: No need to understand the details of these.
 Q-learning is an off-policy method to update a system's Q-values and SARSA is an on-policy method to do the same.
 After optimization, the Q-values should converge to stationary values that allow for an agents to optimally traverse an environment to accomplish the RL agent's goal.